Education and Training

 Please note: Dr. Kabaker has been the choice of many plastic and cosmetic surgeons to perform their personal hair transplantation.
 There have been over 25 such cases from the local area plus at least 100 physician and dentist patients.

 My background in facial plastic surgery and hair restoration surgery puts me in a unique position in regard to doing this procedure, usually performed on women.
-I will make a claim, and leave others to contest it, that I have the greatest experience and expertise with the procedure of lowering the female hairline with a direct surgical advancement procedure.
+I will make a claim, and leave others to contest it, that I have the greatest experience with the procedure of lowering the female hairline with a direct surgical advancement procedure.
 (Please see section on hairline lowering/forehead reduction.)
 I have performed hundreds of these procedures and find quite a bit of variation from person to person in their anatomy and desires, and therefore each operation involves individual planning and variation in the exact technique.
 I recently, for educational purposes, made three videos of this procedure.
 As I examine them and study them, I find that these were three significantly different operations to accomplish the same goal.
 Therefore, if you are considering this hairline lowering procedure, I cannot state the exact plan without seeing, examining, and talking to you.
 Each operation I perform is quite individualized in its planning and execution.

 Through the Internet, we can get a good idea of what we might want to do and I have a routine of exchanging information and having telephone consultations before being seen and potentially scheduled for surgery.
 The majority of my patients for this operation come far from the San Francisco Bay Area and we have to take this into consideration.
 More questions?
 Click Here.